DanWang1230/implement_route_planner/README.md

 # implement_route_planner

-use A* search to implement a "Google-maps" style route planning algorithm
+This notebook uses A* search to implement a "Google-maps" style route planning algorithm.